Welcome to the LANDac International Conference of 2022!

 29 June – 1 July

 You can now register for the LANDac Annual Conference 2022!
-Click on the button above to go to the registration form.
+Click on the button below to go to the registration form.

 This year’s conference ‘Governing land for the future – what (r)evolutions do we need?’ focuses on the future of land governance.
 More than a decade into the ‘land grab’ debate it is time to ask ourselves some tough questions: What have our efforts to regulate land-based investments brought us?
 Where did we manage to make land governance work for equity and sustainability and where did we fail?
 From the outset some of us were more optimistic and others more pessimistic about the possibility to ensure fair outcomes.
 Today, however, most would agree that whatever successes have been achieved, these have not been able to change the overall pattern of dispossession, inequality and resource depletion.
 Have land governance interventions just been scratching the surface?